sourcesync/seemap2003/README.md

 * Login using the adminitrator account ( or setup your mac-mini if it's new )
 * Connect an ethernet cable to router
 * Via the router admin page, locate the mac-mini and its MAC address
-* Lock it's IP address to 192.168.10.3 (verify the change on the mac-mini)
+* Lock it's IP address to 192.168.2.4 (verify the change on the mac-mini)
 * Make sure to put a label of the IP address on the mac-mini
-* Repeat these step for the other mac-mini but use 192.168.10.4
+* Repeat these step for the other mac-mini but use 192.168.2.5

 ### Jetson NANO(s)

-* If the Jetson NANO((s) are new, make sure to follow the setup guide (choose "workshop" as the name/pass of the primary admin account.)
-* Connect the switch to the router power it up
+* Connect to the router (or switch as needed)
 * Connect 1 Jetson NANO to the switch via an ethernet cable
 * Power up the Jetson NANO
 * In the router admin interface, make sure you see the NANO
-* Lock down its IP address to 192.168.10.5 (verify the change on the NANO and the laptop)
+* Lock down its IP address to 192.168.2.6 (verify the change on the NANO and the laptop)
 * Make sure to put a label of the IP address on the NANO
 * Repeat these step for the other NANOs, incrementing the IP address as you go

-## Software Setup

-### Mac-Mini(s)

-#### Setup From thumb drive backup

-This is the likely setup since there won't be public internet:

-* Choose a mac-mini and login to the administrator account
-* Insert the thumb drive with the software backup
-* From the thumb drive, copy the "seemap2023" workshop directory to the home folder
-* run the "./install.sh" script
-* This will take a few minutes
-* It will indicate success at the end, otherwise consult the troubleshooting directions below

-#### Setup from the Internet

-If there is public internet, you can run these instructions.
-* Login to the admin account and connect a mac-mini to the public internet
-* Clone this repository to the home directory
-* cd into the "seemap2023" folder and run the "./install.sh" script
-* It will indicate success at the end, otherwise consult the troubleshooting directions below

-### Jetson NANO(s)

-* From the control laptop, "scp" the directory "seemapld20233/nano_workshop" to the "workshop" home directory of each NANO.
-* From the control laptop, login to each NANO and run the script "~/nano_workshop/setup.sh"
-* It will indicate success at the end, otherwise consult the troubleshooting directions below
-* Reboot the NANO

 ## Launch the Workshop